ani-memes/AMII/README.md

 ## Custom Assets

-Have a specific set of memes that you would like MIKU to be able to use?
+Do you have a specific set of memes that you would like MIKU to be able to use?
-If you do, then you can use the `Custom Assets` feature to add memes to your heart's content.
+Good news!
+You can use the `Custom Assets` feature to add memes to your heart's content.

 Heck, the memes don't even have to be anime related!

 ### Using Custom assets

-There is a specific set of requirements in order for MIKU to be able to use your custom content.
+There are a specific set of requirements in order for MIKU to be able to use your custom content.

-- The asset must be in your defined `Custom Assets Directory`.
+- The asset must be somewhere in your defined `Custom Assets Directory` (MIKU searches recursively).
 - The image must be a `GIF`.
-- The asset must be tagged with a category (assets can be tagged with more than one category).
+- The asset must be tagged with at least one category (assets can be tagged with more than one category).

+#### Meme Categories

 See the details summary below to see examples of assets associated with various categories.